daniaokuye/winnerineast.github.io/README.md

 ## <a name="GAN">GAN</a>
 - [Deep Privacy](https://github.com/winnerineast/DeepPrivacy):DeepPrivacy is a fully automatic anonymization technique for images.
 - [Image Generator](https://github.com/winnerineast/image_generator):using GANs to generate images.
+- [Keras GAN](https://github.com/winnerineast/Keras-GAN-1):Collection of Keras implementations of Generative Adversarial Networks (GANs) suggested in research papers.
+These models are in some cases simplified versions of the ones ultimately described in the papers, but I have chosen to focus on getting the core ideas covered instead of getting every layer configuration right.
+Contributions and suggestions of GAN varieties to implement are very welcomed.
+- [PyTorch GAN](https://github.com/winnerineast/PyTorch-GAN):Collection of PyTorch implementations of Generative Adversarial Network varieties presented in research papers.
+Model architectures will not always mirror the ones proposed in the papers, but I have chosen to focus on getting the core ideas covered instead of getting every layer configuration right.
+Contributions and suggestions of GANs to implement are very welcomed.

 ## <a name="ReinforcementLearning">Reinforcement Learning</a>
 - [baselines](https://github.com/winnerineast/baselines):OpenAI Baselines is a set of high-quality implementations of reinforcement learning algorithms.